-This summer I have been noticing these itsy bitsy little grey bugs on my window sills in the kitchen and bathroom.
-They are so light and tiny I have almost thought they were dust at times.
-Last week I diluted some bleach on a cloth and wiped down the sills.
+This summer, I noticed these tiny little gray bugs on my window sills in the kitchen and bathroom.
+They are so light and tiny.
+I have almost thought they were dust at times.
+Last week I diluted some bleach on a cloth and wiped down the window sills.
 That seems to have helped.
-I’d still like to know what are they?
-How can I stop them?
-Will I need to see the wizard or can you help?
+I’d still like to know what these small insects are?

 Bugged in the Boondocks

 First of all, I want to thank you for the evening I spent with phantom crawlies after wandering down the rabbit trail of mite and lice research.

 Second to calm down any entomologists —no, spellcheck, I most certainly did not mean etymologist—out there, I do know that the term “bug” for zoologists and pedants applies only to the order Hemiptera.

 I also know most of you probably don’t care.
 Anything that creeps, crawls, or flies with more than four legs is a bug.
 I get it.
 I’m just preventing an email or two.
 People can be quite persnickety, all you need to do is look at my inbox for proof.
 Y’all don’t hold back when you disagree with anything said here.
 It’s ok, if it isn’t polite, the delete button works just fine.